smartdevicelink/sdl_evolution/proposals/0263-System-Request.md

-Potential changes to Java Proxy
+Potential code changes to Java Proxy

 Since java suite already has the code to extract hybrid part of the protocl message and set the bulk data when create a RPC message (response), the only change is to expose a method for developer to get the result data.